How to track your team’s time off

 How to track your team’s sick leave in Clockify

-How you track your team’s sick days depends on your sick leave policy.
+How you track your team’s sick days in Clockify depends on your sick leave policy.

-However, if your team can take an unlimited number of sick days depending on their needs, you can enable a negative balance in your policy.
+If you want to adopt an unlimited policy, that is, allow your team to take an unlimited number of sick days, you can enable a negative balance in your policy.

-However, in the example of an unlimited policy, you can enable a negative balance so that people can ask for as many days as they need.
+By allowing a negative balance, your employees can ask for as many days as they need.

 The rest of the steps are the same as in the vacation policy example.